Character is Global

 Secundaria Bilingüe Tec de Monterrey Campus Cd.
 Juárez (Mexico)

 The entire school community works together to collect plastic that is then sold to a nearby recycling company.
 The money is used to help Children’s Home (“Manantial”), an organization that protects and supports children with a disability, including expenses related to surgeries and special treatments.

 CEL Intercultural School (Brazil)

 Principle 9: Fosters shared leadership.

-The school’s Character Committee, composed of staff, parents, and students, meets monthly to discuss how best to implement the school’s comprehensive character initiative.
+The school’s Character Committee meets monthly to discuss how best to implement the school’s comprehensive character initiative.
 Over the course of the year committee members will read and exchange ideas on the theories and practices developed by well-known character educators (e.g, Thomas Lickona, Marvin Berkowitz), discuss ways to involve all staff members and family members in character education, and most recently, how to foster each student’s sense of autonomy, belonging, and competence (ABC).
-During the past year, over 220 staff and family members participated in a Character Committee meeting.
+The school also holds monthly trainings and invites all employees, parents and students to paricipate.
 Once a year, the school distributes to all staff members and families a publication that explains what the school has accomplished during the past year related to its character education mission.